-How to Exterminate the Black Woman premiered on Susquehanna University's campus in April 2018 to sold-out audiences.
+How to Exterminate the Black Woman premiered at Susquehanna University.
 It also received a staged reading at the Vintage Theater in Denver, CO as part of the International Women's Voices Theatre Festival, directed by Margaret Norwood.

 To read about Monica's thoughts about this show, check out her Culture Rant with SFWP here.

 Logo/poster design: Kaila Snyder & SU Writers Institute

 For script and performance rights, either email firstname.lastname@example.org or click here: